GANs4AO/I2IT4AO/README.md

 https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix

 Project based on this paper:
-Image-to-Image Translation with Conditional Adversarial Networks.
+_Image-to-Image Translation with Conditional Adversarial Networks.
 Phillip Isola, Jun-Yan Zhu, Tinghui Zhou, Alexei A. Efros.
 In CVPR 2017.
-[Bibtex]
+[Bibtex]_

+Our work relies heavily of Numerical methods (and code / methods) developed by this work:
+_F Ferreira, E Gendron, G Rousset, and D Gratadour.
+Numerical estimation of wavefront error breakdown in adaptive optics.
+Astronomy and astrophysics (Berlin), 616:A102, 2018a_

 This work was supported in part by Oracle Cloud credits and related resources provided by the Oracle for Research